Skip to main content

 TablePro is built with:

-• Swift Concurrency (async/await, actors) for concurrent operations
+• Swift Concurrency (async/await, actors) for all async work

 Dependencies